-The rotator requires a 1⁄2" minimum case-drain line with a minimum working pressure rating of 250 PSI.
-Run the case-drain line from the rotation head of the attachment to a dedicated filter on the excavator, plumbed directly into the main section of the hydraulic tank.
-Do not plumb to the return side of the tank.
+The rotator requires a 1⁄2" case-drain line with a minimum working pressure rating of 250 PSI from the rotation head of the attachment to the filter on the excavator hydraulic reservoir.
+The maximum case-drain pressure measured at the attachment while rotating and cycling the jaws must never exceed 125 PSI.